joshday/OnlineStats.jl/docs/index.md

 o = Mean(x, ExponentialWeighting(1000))
 ```

-When creating an OnlineStat, one can specify the weighting to be used (with the exception of `SGModel`, which has its own weighting system).
+When creating an OnlineStat, one can specify the weighting to be used (with the exception of `StochasticModel`, which has its own weighting system).
 Updating a model typically involves one of two forms:

 - weighted average (equivalent forms shown below):